Walton Hall, Liverpool: Atherton’s of Walton Hall

 diversification of his business interests by including whaling to reduce financial risk.
 Atherton donated land in Liverpool allowing the town to expand.
 This elevated his social status, and he went on to marry Frances Richmond, the granddaughter of Reverend Silvester Richmond of Walton, Lord Mayor of Liverpool (1672–73) in 1732.
+His name features in the lists of the Company of Merchants trading to Africa for the late eighteenth or early nineteenth century.
 Atherton was associated with other leading Liverpool merchants such as John Hardman, John Welch, William Bulkeley, Foster Cunliffe (1682–1758) and Felix Doran both in the Atlantic slave trade and the triangular trade.
 At least 18 slave voyages between 1737 and 1757 are on record.
 Atherton was part of a consortium of Liverpool merchants who in 1744 invested in Old Noll which they put to work as a privateer during the War of the Austrian Succession.
 A number of his privateering vessels were built in Norfolk, Virginia and were sized around 250 tons.
 Thurloe, one of his hackboats captured the Admiral of Bordeaux as a prize ship during June 1745.
-Atherton’s connection with Nicholas Fazarkeley, and the profits from both privateering and slavery had quickly elevated his position in society, allowing him to purchase Walton Hall in 1746, and be elected to public roles in Liverpool.
+Atherton's connection with Nicholas Fazarkeley, and the profits from both privateering and slavery had quickly elevated his position in society, allowing him to purchase Walton Hall in 1746, and be elected to public roles in Liverpool.

 John Atherton (the elder) was a trustee of Liverpool Blue Coat School in 1739.
 Peter Bold, became president of the Liverpool Royal Infirmary, which opened in 1743, replacing his friend, Nicholas Fazakerley, and Atherton acted as treasurer of this institution on two occasions (1752 and 1761).
-Atherton was the elder brother of William Atherton and had owned plantations in the Colony of Jamaica since before the mid 1760s.
+Atherton was the elder brother of William Atherton and had owned plantations in the Colony of Jamaica since before the mid-1760s.
 His daughter Catherine (1735–1819) grew up in Walton Hall and married her first cousin Dr Henry Richmond of Liverpool.
 Their son Legh Richmond was a clergyman, the founder of one of the first Friendly societies in England, and a supporter of Wilberforce in his attempts to stop the Atlantic Slave Trade.

-His son, John Atherton (the younger) (1738-1786), attended Cambridge University.
+His son, John Atherton (the younger) (1738–1786), attended Cambridge University.
 Both father and son are listed in the electoral roll of 1761 under Union Chapel.
 In 1766, John Atherton (the elder) kept offices in Hanover St, his former home, whilst John Atherton (the younger) had offices in Wolstenholme's St. John Atherton (the elder) died in 1768.
 His will dated 4 February 1768, devised other property, in addition to Walton Hall, such as Banister Hall in Walton-le-Dale, which he purchased in 1739, to his son, John Atherton (the younger) in 1768.